types of lawyers in india

 Rights of the Accused under CrPC

 Accused individuals are entitled to a number of rights under the CrPC-including, inter alia, the right to be so informed regarding charges, the right to bail, and to a fair and speedy trial.
-Due process guarantees ensure that the rights of accused persons are protected at every stage in the processing of criminal cases.
+Due process guarantees ensure that the rights of accused persons are protected at every stage in the processing of criminal cases with the help of criminal lawyer.

 Judicial Precedents